zzw890827/aws-sap-questions/第五套/README.md

     </details>

 54. A company runs an application in Amazon VPC.
-The application requires that all traffic to there different third party networks be encrypted.
-The network traffic between the application and the third party networks is expected to be no more than 500 Mbps for each connection.
+The application requires that all traffic to three different third-party networks be encrypted.
+The network traffic between the application and the third-party networks is expected to be no more than 500 Mbps for each connection.
 To facilitate network connectivity, a solutions architect has created a transit gateway and attached the application VPC.
-Which set of actions should he solutions architect perform to complete the solution while MINIMIZING costs?
+Which set of actions should the solutions architect perform to complete the solution while MINIMIZING costs?
     - [ ] A. Use AWS Certificate Manager (ACM) to generate three public/private key pairs.
 Install the private keys on a public facing Application Load Balancer (ALB).
-Have each third party network connect to the ALB using HTTPS/TLS.
-Update the transit gateway route table to route traffic between the application and the third party networks through the ALB
+Have each third-party network connect to the ALB using HTTPS/TLS.
+Update the transit gateway route table to route traffic between the application and the third-party networks through the ALB
     - [ ] B. Create an AWS Direct Connect connection between each third-party network and a Direct Connect gateway.
 Associate the Direct connect gateway.
-Associate the Direct Connect gateway with the transit gateway Encrypt the Direct Connect connection with each third party network using a different encryption key.
+Associate the Direct Connect gateway with the transit gateway Encrypt the Direct Connect connection with each third-party network using a different encryption key.
-    - [ ] C. Use AWS Marketplace to deploy three different public facing Amazon EC2 instances mnning software VPN appliances.
-Establish VPN connections between each appliance and the third party networks.
+    - [ ] C. Use AWS Marketplace to deploy three different public facing Amazon EC2 instances running software VPN appliances.
+Establish VPN connections between each application and the third-party networks.
 Update the transit gateway route table to send encrypted traffic to each third-party network using the appropriate VPN appliance.
     - [ ] D. Create a transit gateway VPN attachment to each third-party network.
-Use separate preshared keys for each VPN attachment.
+Use separate pre-shared keys for each VPN attachment.
 Share those keys with the third-party networks.
 Update the transit gateway route table by creating a separate route to each third-party network using the appropriate transit gateway attachment.

     <details>
        <summary>Answer</summary>